-In Estonia, EAEE cooperates with the Technical Supervisory Inspectorate, Estonian Association of Construction Companies, Ministry of Economic Affairs and Communication, Ministry of Education, universities, vocational schools and specialized trade schools, Association of Electroenergy, Association of Non-Profit Organizations and Foundations, Labour Inspectorate, Eesti Energia AS, Elektrilevi OÜ, Estonian Standardization Centre, Estonian Qualification Authority, Estonain Fairs, Electrical Control Centre, etc.
+In Estonia, EAEE cooperates with the Technical Supervisory Inspectorate, Estonian Association of Construction Companies, Ministry of Economic Affairs and Communication, Ministry of Education, universities, vocational schools and, Association of Electro energy, Labor Inspectorate, Eesti Energia AS, Elektrilevi OÜ, Estonian Standardization Centre, Estonian Qualification Authority, Estonian Fairs, Electrical Control Centre, etc.

-Foreign partners of EAEE are the International Association of Electrical Contractors, Electrical Contractors” Association of Finland STUL, assotoations and federations of electrical works in Nordic countries, Latvia and Lithuania.
+Foreign partners of EAEE are the International Association of Electrical Contractors, Electrical Contractors Association of Finland STUL, associations and federations of electrical works in Nordic countries, Latvia and Lithuania.

-The objective of EAEE is to reach a situation where membership in EAEE is a matter of honour for electrical contractors.
+The objective of EAEE is to reach a situation where membership in EAEE is a matter of honor for electrical contractors.
 The aim is to protect the common interests of its members and to promote the professional level and sustainable business environment of the electricity sector.
 Through its specialty, the business environment can be affected:

 - Participate in law-making to improve the quality and safety of work